-The Athletic Coping Skills Inventory 28 (“ACSI-28”) is a highly validated assessment that measures an athlete’s psychological coping skills in seven key areas.
+The Athletic Coping Skills Inventory 28 (“ACSI-28”) is a highly validated psychology assessment that measures an athlete’s psychological coping skills in seven key areas.
 Developed by Smith et al. (1995), the ACSI-28 helps guide athletes who are interested in gaining more understanding and clarity around these mental skills that can impact performance.
-Athletes will answer a series of twenty-eight questions surrounding different psychological components of performance.
+Athletes will answer a series of 28 questions surrounding different psychological components of performance.

 The DISC model is a behavioral--not personality--assessment, measuring four traits: dominance, influence, steadiness, and compliance.
 It works with different personalities to change behaviors in order to improve performance and develop self-awareness.
 There are three separate DISC profiles available, each of which is tailored to a distinct role within a sports organization (AthleteDISC, CoachDISC, and Sports ManagerDISC).
-The DISC helps give individuals the tools they need to enhance their strengths and work with others in a cooperative way.
+The DISC psychological test helps give individuals the tools they need to enhance their strengths and work with others in a cooperative way.

-The Athletic Intelligence Quotient (AIQ) was developed as a tool to measure cognitive abilities that determine athletic success and failure while providing an in-depth and sport specific analysis of each score.
+The Athletic Intelligence Quotient (AIQ) was developed as a tool to measure cognitive abilities that determine athletic success and failure while providing an in-depth and sport-specific analysis of each score.
 The four main components of the AIQ are visual processing, memory, reaction time, and processing speed.
 The Athletic Intelligence Quotient is a unique assessment because it was designed specifically for athletes.
-Unlike other tools, the AIQ does not rely on self-report or reports from others; instead, the athletes must demonstrate their skills.
+Unlike other psychology test tools, the AIQ does not rely on self-report or reports from others; instead, the athletes must demonstrate their skills.